1st Blackhill Beavers, Cubs and Scouts

 Beavers: 6 to 8 years old.
 Meet each Tuesday during term time from 6:00 to 7:00 pm.
 The leader is Steven Burdon.
 We do still need more helpers on a rota for this section to allow it to grow.

 Scouts: 10½ to 14 years old.
-Meet each Friday during term time from 7 to 9pm.
-The leaders are Kerry Chappell and Luke Aston.
+Meet each Tuesday (at present - previously Fridays) during term time from 7:30 to 9pm.
+The leaders are Rob Chester and Luke Aston.

 All sections meet at the Scout HQ, Constance Street, Consett DH8 5DU which we own jointly with Consett Scouts.